 How to run Windows in a Virtual Machine

-Instead of splitting your Mac's hard drive into separate partitions, and then installing Windows on to the Boot Camp partition, these programs create a 'virtual machine' - or VM - which is simply an app that runs on the Mac and acts like a PC.
+Instead of splitting your Mac's hard drive into separate partitions, and then installing Windows on to the Boot Camp partition, these programs create a virtual machine - or VM - which is simply an app that runs on the Mac and acts like a PC.

-You can then install Windows on the VM, along with whatever Windows apps and software that you need to run.
+You can then install Windows in the VM, along with whatever Windows apps and software that you need to run.
 The VM can run alongside other Mac apps, such as Safari or Apple Mail, so there's no need to switch back and forth between the two operating systems, as you are forced to do with Boot Camp.

 Run Windows on a Mac with Parallels

 Parallels Desktop (version 16 at time of writing - read our Parallels Desktop 16 review) costs £69.99/$79.99 and has a more colourful graphical interface than VMware Fusion, but the two programs take the same basic approach.
 They provide several options for creating a new VM on your Mac, using an installer disk, or ISO file.